Perkedel/CVR_Stuffings/UnityPackageSnapshots/README.md

 If you insist only needing part of library without who knows need the bloat, then here are the smaller packages.
 Feel free to use those.

 Keep in mind, **these are not up to date** unlike our Action Builds.

+## Before you install partial version of UnityPackage

+You must first install our `_CORE` folder first with `DiceGlowCoreFiles.unitypackage`.
+These are shared assets for all our creations.

+Then, follow install other dependencies listed in each of these snapshot `README.md` files.

+To read `.md` a.k.a.
+Markdown files, install [this package](https://github.com/gwaredd/UnityMarkdownViewer.git).
+Copy the link, in Package Manager window, click `+`, click `Git URL`, and paste it.
+Click OK.